| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 For the availability statistics, an extra level

-" is added in the column chem_variable
+"combined" is added in the column chem_variable whenever the

-arguments data
+arguments data and

-imply more than one
+chem_var imply more than one

 chemical variable to be investigated.